Ship live translations

 Feature Flags

-Feature flags control the availability of major features across the application.
-They are stored in config/application.yaml with defaults that can be overridden at runtime via Redis.
-Admins can toggle flags live using the GET/POST /admin/flags endpoints without restarting the server.
+Feature flags control feature availability across the application.
+Defaults are loaded from config/application.yaml and can be overridden at runtime via Redis.
+Use the Admin Panel → Settings → Feature Flags to toggle flags live without restarting the server.
+Changes are broadcast to all connected clients via Socket.IO.

 | Flag |